-That’s why we carry all the trending, eye-catching hard surface and soft surface flooring options in our The Flooring Place showroom in Bozeman, MT that will get your home market-ready with outstanding results.
+That’s why we carry all the trending, eye-catching hard surface and soft surface flooring options in our The Flooring Place showroom in Helena, MT that will get your home market-ready with outstanding results.
 Let’s look at some thoughtful considerations for your new flooring process.

 Which new flooring type increases home value the most?

 Imagine yourself walking into a property you are interested in as a potential forever home.
 What type of flooring will have the most positive impact on the attractiveness of the house?
 Like most people in the home buying market, hardwood floors will be at the top of the list.
 In addition to adding the most value as a material, gorgeous hardwood floors play off natural light to perfection and look fantastic in photos on listing sites and virtual tours.

 What other new flooring options add value?